30 Hudson Yards: Architecture and design

 Kohn Pedersen Fox was chosen for the design of the building, while Thornton Tomasetti was lead structural engineer and Jaros, Baum & Bolles provided MEP engineering services.
 Originally planned to be 1337 ft tall, the building was later downsized to 1270 ft tall, making it still the development's tallest building.
 WarnerMedia's space features amenities including a cafeteria, a fitness center, a two-level auditorium and cinema and an outdoor deck.
+The protruding outdoor deck has resulted in reviewers likening the building's shape to a duck.

-The building's lobby will contain artwork by Spanish artist Jaume Plensa consisting of 11 stainless steel spheres hanging from the ceiling, meant to represent global unity and cultural diversity.
+The building's lobby contains artwork by Spanish artist Jaume Plensa consisting of 11 stainless steel spheres hanging from the ceiling, meant to represent global unity and cultural diversity.

 Edge

 The building features an 1100 ft outdoor observation deck known as "Edge", located on the 100th and 101st floors.
 Edge contains a cantilevered outdoor terrace jutting 80 ft outward south of the building on the 100th floor, providing panoramic views of Manhattan and the Hudson River.
-It is the second tallest outdoor observation deck in the Western Hemisphere, after Skywalk in Madeira, and the second highest observation deck in New York City, after One World Observatory.
+Edge is the second highest outdoor observation deck in the Western Hemisphere after the SkyPod at the CN Tower in Toronto, Ontario, Canada.
+However, both are lower than Top of the World, the rooftop observation deck at top of the original South Tower of the World Trade Center which was 1,377 feet (419.7 m) high.
+Edge is also the second highest observation deck in New York City, after One World Observatory.
 Visitors can lean into the 9 foot high clear glass barricade slanted 6.6 degrees outward to safely check out the street and rooftops below.
 Edge also features a 225 sqft glass triangle in the floor which looks down to the street 1,131 feet below.
 There is also a grand outdoor staircase on the east side of the deck.

 Edge opened to visitors on March 11, 2020, and temporarily closed two days later due to the COVID-19 pandemic in New York City.
 Edge reopened on September 2, 2020.

 City Climb at Edge

-In October, it was announced that 30 Hudson Yards would host another attraction dubbed “City Climb at Edge” which allows visitors to ascend an outdoor staircase located at the top of the tower's crown.
+In October 2021, it was announced that 30 Hudson Yards would host another attraction dubbed "City Climb at Edge" which allows visitors to ascend an outdoor staircase located at the top of the tower's crown.
 It was opened to the public on November 9, 2021, and is the highest open-air building ascent in the world.